 ABOUT THE CHOIR

 The Townsville Choral Society Choir began in 1906 and has been the prominent choir in the Townsville region since then.
-Our choir has sung at civic ceremonies and events such as ANZAC Day, Carols by Candlelight and community festivals.
+Our Choir sings at civic ceremonies and events such as ANZAC Day, Carols by Candlelight and community festivals.

 2023 North Queensland Eisteddfod